Everett Fitzhugh

-Everett "Fitz" Fitzhugh (born 1989) is an American sportscaster who is the radio play-by-play announcer for the Seattle Kraken of the National Hockey League.
+Everett Fitzhugh (born 1989) is an American sportscaster who is the radio play-by-play announcer for the Seattle Kraken of the National Hockey League.

 Early life

 Fitzhugh is African American.
 He was born in Detroit and was adopted by his mother, a single parent.
 He grew up in northwest Detroit.
 He attended Pioneer High School in Ann Arbor, Michigan and Bowling Green State University.
 He first developed an interest in hockey when, as a third grader, he watched a Detroit Red Wings–Edmonton Oilers game and noticed that the Oilers had two Black players, Mike Grier and Georges Laraque.

 ECHL career

 He has been the play-by-play announcer for the ECHL's Cincinnati Cyclones and for the Youngstown Phantoms of the United States Hockey League, and the play-by-play announcer and color commentator for the Bowling Green Falcons.
 Fitzhugh has also served as the Cyclones' director of media relations.
 He received the ECHL Award of Excellence for Media Relations in 2017, following the completion of his second year in the league.
 He was also on the crew for the 2018 ECHL All-Star Game on NHL Network.

 In 2018, at John Walton's invitation, he announced play-by-play for a Washington Capitals preseason game against the Boston Bruins.

 In February 2020, Ryan S. Clark of The Athletic reported that Fitzhugh was the only Black play-by-play announcer at any professional level of North American ice hockey.
 Kristen Ropp, the Cyclones' general manager and vice president, praised his work ethic and his willingness to play multiple roles to support and promote the team.
 Clark wrote, "The day an NHL club hires Fitzhugh to become their play-by-play announcer will become a landmark moment for a sport that has grappled with constructs like diversity."